ZhytnikovskaIryna/WDIOTrello/README.md

 2. API tests for Drop-box(/API).
 Stack: axios/mocha/chai
 3. BDD UI tests for Trello(/BDD_CUCUMBER).
 Stack: WDIO/Cucumber/spec/html-nice-reporter

+<h4>Please see details regarding each project in README.md file in corresponding project folder</h4>

 <h3>Pre-requirements for WDIO and BDD tests:</h3>

 - Empty board named 'Board Initial' should be present in Trello before running the test ( it is already there, please don't delete it)